nirmala10/joomla_chat/README.md

 go to joomla's administrator and click on extension manager

-now select discover a discover tab and install tab will appear, install it.
+now select discover a discover tab and install tab will appear.

+after clicking on appeared discover tab it will show the list of newly discoverd plugins. select and install it.

 enable joomla_chat from plugin manager.